 • Cross-referencing related resources

-SEO gives your site the structure to make that happen.
+SEO gives your site this structure to make that happen.

 5. A Better-Performing Website Converts More